runpod/docs/docs/tutorials/serverless/run-gemma-7b.md

 ---

 This tutorial walks you through running Google's Gemma model using RunPod's vLLM Worker.
-Throughout this tutorial, you'll learn to set up a Serverless Endpoint with a gated large language model (LLM), starting with the essential prerequisites to ensure a smooth setup process.
+Throughout this tutorial, you'll learn to set up a Serverless Endpoint with a gated large language model (LLM).

 ## Prerequisites